This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 How to Start the Keto Diet Plan

-Historically, a targeted keto diet consists of limiting carbohydrate intake to just 20–30 net grams per day.
+Historically, a targeted keto diet consists of counting your macros and limiting carbohydrate intake to just 20–30 net grams per day.
 “Net carbs” is the amount of carbs remaining once dietary fiber is taken into account.
 Because fiber is indigestible once eaten, most people don’t count grams of fiber toward their daily carb allotment.

 In other words, total carbs – grams of fiber = net carbs.
 That’s the carb counts that matter most.